ObjectTable

 editFieldConfig

-When editable is true, columns default to a text or number input (auto-detected from the property type).
+When editable is truthy, columns default to a text or number input (auto-detected from the property type).
 Use editFieldConfig to specify a different editor component.

 Supported editor components: